thisisananth/devipuram-web/README.md

 devipuram-web
 =============

-Web application to show messages to the user
+An application to show messages after payments integration for Devipuram Android App.

-Initial Version